wheelsbot7/Lume/src/posts/javascript-demistify.md

 Frameworks became necessary after JavaScript fundamentally changed what web pages were capable of.
 HTML and CSS are both markup languages, they're not [Turing Complete](https://en.wikipedia.org/wiki/Turing_machine).
 Raw HTML is functionally identical to a TXT file, it's just designed to be processed and formatted before being presented to the end user.
 It doesn't "execute" like a high-level programming language would, it's just a document.
 JavaScript can manipulate that document dynamically by adding, removing, and changing sections at runtime.
 An important term to remember here is [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) (Document Object Model).
 "Manipulating the DOM" is essentially shorthand for "change something in the HTML without just editing the HTML directly".

+## Why would I need a framework when JavaScript already does it all?

 JavaScript functionality allows just about anything you can think of to be turned into a web app.
 The downside?
 Vanilla JavaScript is a confusing mess to work with.
 The language was allegedly thrown together in 10 days and is notoriously bad when it comes to handling errors in consistent ways.
 Combine that with [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) (Just In Time) compilation, and JavaScript code is nigh impossible to debug at scale.
 Web Frameworks provide a layer of abstraction between a web app and a browser with collections of functions and variables.
 Now you may be thinking "wait that just sounds like a library", and if you aren't, congratulations!
 You're a minority!

+There's a VERY gray area between framework and library, but my favorite definition is libraries are things you build _**with**_, while frameworks are things you build _**for**_.
+You can import jQuery into any old project, but to use React functions, you're better off starting over from scratch.
+This model of framework as a platform means people get very attatched to specific frameworks, as they're functionally new languages and require just as much experience to use effectively.
+But before choosing a framework, there's an even more foundational layer to web development you have to consider.

+## Okay, I'll bite, what's a JavaScript Runtime?

+Techinically there's an even _more_ foundational layer called the JavaScript **Engine**, but Google's [V8](https://v8.dev/) and Mozilla's [SpiderMonkey](https://spidermonkey.dev/) both operate close enough to each other that it's not worth considering for 99.9% of people.

 [^1]: But you can help [change that](https://www.wheelsbot.dev/posts/arch-linux-install-guide/) today!